What's available?

 Some organisations, charities and trusts offer bursaries and grants.
 They are awarded to high-performing students or people from disadvantaged backgrounds.

 You can search for sources of Master’s funding from charities, trusts and foundations on The Alternative Guide to Postgraduate Funding website.
-To register, you'll need your email address and our PIN – 7517.
+There is a cost to access this.

 Useful publications: